ionic-team/stencil-site/docs/framework-integration/react.md

 # React Integration

-**Supports: React v16.7+ • TypeScript 3.7+ • Stencil v2.9.0+**
+**Supports: React v17+ • TypeScript v5+ • Stencil v4.2.0+**

-Stencil can generate React component wrappers for your web components.
-This allows your Stencil components to be used within a React application.
-The benefits of using Stencil's component wrappers over the standard web components include:

-- Custom events will be handled correctly and correctly propagate through the React render tree
-- Properties and attributes that are not a string or number will be correctly bound to the component
+Automate the creation of React component wrappers for your Stencil web components.

+This package includes an output target for code generation that allows developers to generate a React component wrapper for each Stencil component and a minimal runtime package built around [@lit/react](https://www.npmjs.com/package/@lit/react) that is required to use the generated React components in your React library or application.

+- ♻️ Automate the generation of React component wrappers for Stencil components
+- 🌐 Generate React functional component wrappers with JSX bindings for custom events and properties
+- ⌨️ Typings and auto-completion for React components in your IDE

 ## Setup